 There are many avenues of support for anyone studying at a distance.

-Have a writing consultant review your assignment for focus, structure, style, and presentation before you hand it in.
+Have a consultant review your assignment for focus, structure, style, and presentation before you hand it in.

 If you have not been able to make contact with your coordinator, ask to speak to the Department Secretary, who will let you know about their availability.
 Course coordinators can also be contacted through Stream.

-Many papers have an online component such as a Stream site.
+Many courses have an online component such as a Stream site.
 This is a quick and easy way to make contact with the course coordinator and other students.
 If you have a question, first consider making a posting to the discussion forum.

 If you want to know something, it is likely that many others would like to know the answer to the same question.
-You can ask the question, the lecturer answers it only once, and everyone in the paper has access to the answer!
+You can ask the question, the lecturer answers it only once, and everyone in the course has access to the answer!

 Study is much more successful when you are part of an academic community that includes both lecturers and students.
 There are a number of ways to contact other students in your location and area of study.

 Try to actively participate in discussion forums and study group discussions on Stream.
-The more you participate and contribute, the more you will gain from involvement in the online paper.
+The more you participate and contribute, the more you will gain from involvement in the online course.
 You can also post a location message, suggesting that students in your area could meet to form a study group, or just meet informally to share ideas on the course content.

-EXMSS, the Extramural Students Society, can put you in touch with other students enrolled in your paper who have indicated their willingness to have contact details given to other students.
+EXMSS, the Extramural Students Society, can put you in touch with other students enrolled in your course who have indicated their willingness to have contact details given to other students.
 You can make contact with EXMSS, and the EAR (EXMSS Area Representative) in your area via the EXMSS website.

 Help with assignments